Rajkumar Hirani: Filmmaking

 I've been pitted against everyone and I feel envious, not jealous.
 I am envious of Rajkumar Hirani.
 I've never managed to do what he does.
 His movies have genius ideas.
 I don't have the ability perhaps.
 I would love to make those kinds of movies.
 He has strong screenplays.
 I hope I get such screenplays.

-Director Anurag Kashyap called him the bravest filmmaker, he added: Generally, we filmmakers get into our subject to prove its poignancy so much that we end up making it less effective for the audience.
+Anurag Kashyap called him the bravest filmmaker, he added: Generally, we filmmakers get into our subject to prove its poignancy so much that we end up making it less effective for the audience.
 But Raju didn't do that.